 From the documents submitted to the Tax Court, it appears that Gerd had three main positions.
 First, Gerd argued that, despite the fact that he did not formally relinquish his Green Card to U.S. immigration officials until 2010, he "informally abandoned" his status as a U.S. resident in 2003 when he sold his house in Hawaii and thereafter had only brief trips to the United States.
-Because he was never a U.S. citizen, because he supposedly the United States, had the right to tax the gain on the sale of the GFI stock.
+Because he was never a U.S. citizen, because he supposedly stopped being a U.S. resident in 2003, and because he allegedly was a German resident, Gerd claimed that the capital gain from the sale of GFI stock escaped U.S. taxation under Article 13(5) of the Treaty.
+As explained above, according to Article 13(5), only the country in which Gerd is a "resident" for Treaty purposes has the right to tax gains from the sale of certain property.
+In support of his position that he was a German resident during the relevant years, Gerd underscored that he was born in Germany, is a German citizen, has a German passport, has a German driver's license, spends time in Germany each year, and has an interest in various properties in Germany.